nrednav/youtube-playlist-duration-calculator/README.md

 ## Features

 - Calculate & display the total duration of a YouTube playlist
+- **Multi-variant support:** Works across different YouTube rendering architectures (traditional renderer elements and newer view-model layout)
+- **Confidence-bounded aggregation:** When some timestamps are estimated via pattern matching (not found by exact selector), the summary shows the number of estimated videos and an upper-bound error margin
+- **Failure signaling:** If YouTube's layout changes in an unsupported way, the extension displays a diagnostic report instead of silently failing
 - Sort playlists with 100 videos or less, by the following criteria:
   - Duration
   - Channel Name
   - Index
   - Views (only for some locales)
   - Upload Date (only for public playlists & some locales)
-- Translations for several locales (en, es, fr, pt, zh)
+- Translations for several locales (en, es, fr, pt, zh, pt_BR, pt_PT, zh_CN, zh_TW)

 > [!NOTE]
 > The sorting feature is only enabled for playlists containing 100